aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/seriescollection/_index.md

 ### isColorVaried() {#isColorVaried--}

+<b>@deprecated.</b> Please use the 'isColorVaried' property instead.
 Represents if the color of points is varied.

 ```javascript
 isColorVaried() : boolean;